chripede/docker-mods/README.md

 This mod adds client Wireguard VPN.

+**Only Alpine based** containers are supported!

 ## Usage

 Place your Wireguard VPN .conf file in `/config/wg_confs/` and it will be loaded automatically.

+**Important: Your Wireguard config file MUST have a DNS set, otherwise you will not be able to resolve domains.**

 This mod is activated in LSIO containers by adding `-e DOCKER_MODS=gchr.io/chripede/universal-wireguardvpn` to the docker run command.